amareshkumar/integration/README.md

     make

-The output will be the "build" subdirectory.
+The output will be in the "bin" subdirectory.

 IntegrationClient (Linux)
 =======================
-Please make sure the .a file is generated before following steps
+Please make sure the .a file is generated before you generate build files for client.
+Steps:

-cd client
+to build: cd client

 	mkdir build && cd build
-cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo ..
+	cmake -DCMAKE_BUILD_TYPE=Debug ..
 	make

-cd bin
+to run: cd bin
 ./integrationClient